loowid/loowid/README.md

 `
   3. Create and download public and private keys of your self-signed certificate. http://www.cert-depot.com/
+      If no certificate available loowid startup in http port.
+      When https port is running http port is used only to redirect to https port.
   4. `npm install --production`
   5. `npm start`
   6. Connect to https://localhost/